-Hamed Faquiryan is a Vice President in the Fixed Income and Multi-Asset Class Research team.
+Hamed Faquiryan is part of the Fixed Income and Multi-Asset Class Research team.
 He focuses on risk modeling and factor research for credit assets.
 Hamed previously was a researcher at the Federal Reserve Bank of San Francisco concentrating on financial markets and institutions.
-He has an M.Sc. in Economics from the Barcelona Graduate School of Economics and a B.A. in Economics/Mathematics and Philosophy from the University of California at Santa Barbara.
+He has an M.Sc. in Economics from the Barcelona School of Economics and a B.A. in Economics/Mathematics and Philosophy from the University of California at Santa Barbara.

 Research and Insights